 This perfume portraits a different side of Tel Aviv: here we also have a citrusy opening with bergamot and oranges.
 Not as fizzy and sparkling fresh as in Brooklyn – these citruses are sun-kissed, warm and ripe, surrounded by big clouds of jasmine/freesia.

 Very floral, like walking through a garden above a beach, going to an after beach party, drinking cocktails, laughing.
-At some moments it felt like a ripe watermelon broke open and cut into sweet-smelling cubes!
-Or is it just my wishful thinking?
+At some moments it felt like a ripe watermelon broke open and cut into sweet-smelling cubes.

-Maybe a bit too sweetish-and-flowery on my skin, but if you like that kind of freesia with jasmine synths, greenish, jolting, and youthfully feminine – welcome to Tel Aviv!
+Maybe a bit too sweetish-and-flowery on my skin, but if you like that kind of freesia with jasmine synths, greenish and jolting – go for it.
+This is just not my cup of tea…

 Notes : Clementine, jasmine sambac absolute, musks and deer’s tongue absolute